papabur/sE1X-10mm/README.md

 those, worked perfectly for me.
 Second, The added height from the 10mm smooth rods required a larger Y belt gripper, so I made a padded version that adds 5mm to it so the belt runs smoothly.

-I am selling kits of the sE1X on the Mobious website and will also be selling Crunch filament, along with SMoothieboards.
+I am selling kits of the sE1X on the Mobious website and will also be selling Crunch filament, along with MKS Sbase v1.2 smoothie-compatible control boards.

 If your interested please visit http://mobious.org for more information.

+(2016-03-18)UPDATE:
+1: Now featuring the Open X and the Open Y carriage designs that utilize 605zz bearings at 45 degree angles around a 10mm smooth rod for the smoothest ride imaginable!@
+2: DUAL EXTRUDER VERSION NOW AVAILABLE!

 I have made a new BoM for the sE1X broke down into 3 sections: Hardware - Printed Parts - Fasteners.
 I will have links below.